 - We used version 1.01 of the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers.
 See Anaya and Jones (2009) for assumptions and limitations of the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers.
-The Pecos Valley Aquifer does not occur within Sutton County and therefore no groundwater budget values are included for it in this report. - This groundwater availability model includes two layers within Sutton County which generally represent the Edwards Group (Layer 1) and the Trinity Group (Layer 2) of the Edwards-Trinity (Plateau) Aquifer.
-Individual water budgets for the District were determined for the Edwards-Trinity (Plateau) Aquifer (Layer 1 and Layer 2 combined). - For Sutton County, groundwater in the Edwards-Trinity (Plateau) Aquifer is generally fresh, with total dissolved solids of less than 500 milligrams per liter in nearly 99 percent of the wells in the TWDB groundwater database.
-(TWDB Groundwater Database, queried in June 2013). - The model was run with MODFLOW-96 (Harbaugh and McDonald, 1996).
+The Pecos Valley Aquifer does not occur within the boundaries of the Plateau Underground Water and Supply District, and therefore no groundwater budget values are included for it in this report. - This groundwater availability model includes two layers within the boundaries of the Plateau Underground Water and Supply District, which generally represent the Edwards Group (Layer 1) and the Trinity Group (Layer 2) of the Edwards-Trinity (Plateau) Aquifer.
+Individual water budgets for the District were determined for the Edwards-Trinity (Plateau) Aquifer (Layer 1 and Layer 2 combined). - For Plateau Underground Water and Supply District, groundwater in the Edwards-Trinity (Plateau) Aquifer ranges from fresh to saline, with total dissolved solids of less than 1,000 milligrams per liter in nearly 99 percent of the wells in the TWDB groundwater database.
+(TWDB Groundwater Database, queried June 2013). - The model was run with MODFLOW-96 (Harbaugh and McDonald, 1996).